Hepatorenal syndrome: Type 2 hepatorenal syndrome

 In contrast, type 2 HRS is slower in onset and progression, and is not associated with an inciting event.
 It is defined by an increase in serum creatinine level to >133 μmol/L (1.5 mg/dL) or a creatinine clearance of less than 40 mL/min, and a urine sodium < 10 μmol/L. It also carries a poor outlook, with a median survival of approximately six months unless the affected individual undergoes liver transplantation.
 Type 2 HRS is thought to be part of a spectrum of illness associated with increased pressures in the portal vein circulation, which begins with the development of fluid in the abdomen (ascites).
 The spectrum continues with diuretic-resistant ascites, where the kidneys are unable to excrete sufficient sodium to clear the fluid even with the use of diuretic medications.
 Most individuals with type 2 HRS have diuretic-resistant ascites before they develop deterioration in kidney function.

+Similarly to the updated HRS-AKI, functional kidney injury in patients with cirrhosis that does not meet the criteria for HRS-AKI is termed HRS-NAKI.
+It can be divided into two groups, HRS-AKD, defined by eGFR <60ml/min/1.72 for less than 3 months, and HRS-CKD, defined by eGFR <60ml/min/1.72 for more than 3 months.

 Signs and symptoms

-Both types of hepatorenal syndrome share three major components: altered liver function, abnormalities in circulation, and kidney failure.
+Both types of hepatorenal syndrome share three major components: altered liver function, abnormalities in circulation, and death.
 As these phenomena may not necessarily produce symptoms until late in their course, individuals with hepatorenal syndrome are typically diagnosed with the condition on the basis of altered laboratory tests.
 Most people who develop HRS have cirrhosis, and may have signs and symptoms of the same, which can include jaundice, altered mental status, evidence of decreased nutrition, and the presence of ascites.
 Specifically, the production of ascites that is resistant to the use of diuretic medications is characteristic of type 2 HRS.
 Oliguria, which is a decrease in urine volume, may occur as a consequence of kidney failure; however, some individuals with HRS continue to produce a normal amount of urine.
 As these signs and symptoms may not necessarily occur in HRS, they are not included in the major and minor criteria for making a diagnosis of this condition; instead HRS is diagnosed in an individual at risk for the condition on the basis of the results of laboratory tests, and the exclusion of other causes.